bhy0v587/Face-Rating-project/README.md

 After training and testing on the orignial dataset, I analyzed the pattern of the orignial dataset and the results on fty and mty data, I found the original dataset is not so evenly distributed and the number of images with high beauty scores are not big enough.
 Thus, the trained model is not robust enough for evaluating or classify beautiful, normal and ugly face.

-Secondly, in order to fix the problems above, I enlarged original dataset by adding other 2000 images (normal faces from AAF dataset (link:https://github.com/JingchunCheng/All-Age-Faces-Dataset) and star faces (http://www.seeprettyface.com/mydataset_page3.html)).Then some preprocessing are done to crop or add boarder to images in code/build_dataset.py.
+Secondly, in order to fix the problems above, I enlarged original dataset by adding other 2000 images (normal faces from AAF dataset (link:https://github.com/JingchunCheng/All-Age-Faces-Dataset) and star faces (http://www.seeprettyface.com/mydataset_page3.html)).
+Then some preprocessing are done to crop or add boarder to images in code/build_dataset.py.

-Since these images have no labels, with the help of 5 lab members (include me) I collect the beauty scores and nomalize the labels.
+Since these images have no labels, with the help of 5 lab members (include me) I collected the beauty scores and nomalized the labels.

 Btw, the whole dataset are divided into 70% train dataset, 15% validation dataset and 15% test dataset.